Deltares/dfm_tools/README.rst

 			- ``python -m pip install pyqt5>=5.7.1``
 			- restart Spyder console and it should work better
 			- Note: pyqt5 was previously part of the requirements, but it caused errors for some users upon installation
+		- you could get an error when slicing data (cross sections of 2D/3D data) (OSError: [WinError 126] The specified module could not be found):
+			- this happens when you install shapely via pip in a conda environment
+			- reproduce: ``python -c "import shapely.geometry"`` should give the same error, while ``python -c "import shapely"`` works without error
+			- open command window
+			- ``conda activate dfm_tools_env``
+			- ``conda install shapely`` (this fixes the geos dependency, which causes the error)
 - Install your local github clone via pip (developer mode):
 	- open command window, navigate to dfm_tools folder, e.g. C:\\DATA\\dfm_tools
 	- ``conda activate dfm_tools_env``